meow

 Automatically show the help text when the `--help` flag is present.
 Useful to set this value to `false` when a CLI manages child CLIs with their own help text.

-This option is only considered when there is only one argument in `process.argv`.
+This is only triggered when `--help` is the only argument.

 */